Random-Palico/COSC2430-WebProgramming-Assessment1/README.md

 References (Following AGLC4):

-Paragraph for category)

-Gary Locke, “At the Bookstore – Fiction,” English Language Blog | Language and Culture of the English-Speaking World (August 26, 2016) <https://blogs.transparent.com/english/at-the-bookstore-fiction/>
+Paragraph for Category) Gary Locke, “At the Bookstore – Fiction,” English Language Blog | Language and Culture of the English-Speaking World (August 26, 2016) <https://blogs.transparent.com/english/at-the-bookstore-fiction/>

 Books - (there are some books references that I can't find, therefore, I decided to create a no data pop up page for them)